Convenience and travel

-Many people choose to walk or cycle to work but the Island also has an excellent bus service and for those that choose to drive, St Helier has several long stay car parks.
+Jersey offers an easy commute to work.
+Many Islanders choose to walk, cycle or catch the bus to work and for those that choose to drive, St Helier has several long stay car parks.

 Find out more about

 The main shopping and commerce centre is in the capital St Helier.
 Jersey residents are not charged 20% Value Added Tax (VAT) on goods and services, however items do have Jersey's own Goods and Services Tax (GST) charged at 5%.

 There are over 40 departure points to Jersey across the British Isles and 12 flights a day to and from London airports.
 There are also daily flights from Jersey to various destinations in Europe.

 You can get to Jersey by boat from the UK (Poole or Portsmouth) and France.
 The main ferry operator in the Islands is with Condor Ferries.

 Excursions with other operators are available to smaller ports, such as Dielette, Carteret and Granville.
 You can also travel to the other Channel Islands of Guernsey, Sark, Herm and Alderney.

 In the summer months, temperatures average around 20 to 21°C hgwever, temperatures have reached over 30°C.